-Where are you located?

 -Will they miss out on typical school experiences?

 Yes!
-They will miss out sustained boredom, feelings of isolation, fear of being wrong, feeling overwhelmed by schoolwork, competitiveness, lack of play, bullying, and test anxiety.
+They will miss out on sustained boredom, feelings of isolation, fear of being wrong, feeling overwhelmed by schoolwork, competitiveness, lack of play, bullying, and test anxiety.

 Studies have shown that learning under stress inhibits brain function, particularly in the prefrontal cortex which helps to process and retain information.
-When students work in stressful conditions (for example, under pressure to pass a test), they are less likely to retain the information needed and go into fight-or-flight mode, either rebelling against the situation or avoiding it.
+When students work in stressful conditions (for example, under pressure to pass a test), they are less likely to retain the information needed and go into fight-or-flight mode, either rebelling against the situation or avoiding it altogether.

 -Will girls be ready for high school and/or college?